reldrid3/School_District_Analysis/README.md

 student_data_df.loc[(student_data_df['grade'] == '9th') &
                     (student_data_df['school_name'] == 'Thomas High School'), ['reading_score']] = np.NaN
 ```
+One important change that needed to be made when calculating the overall passing percentages was using only the 10th-12th grade student population as the denominator, as calculating it with the full student body would drastically reduce the passing rate.

 ## Effects of Removing the Offending Grades